TristanShoemaker/SeniorThesis/README.md

-# SeniorThesis
+# Senior Thesis
-Senior Thesis from my work in the Childress Lab at McGill
+Senior Thesis from my work in the Childress Lab at McGill, formatted as a PNAS submission.